stone-payments/stoneco-guidelines/analytics/R/README.md

 Finally, saving we can save them with *ggsave("filename.jpg")*.
 It will autodetect the extension of the filename and save it using that.

 The [documentation](http://docs.ggplot2.org/current/) of ggplot is big, and potent.

+###Shiny

+[Shiny](https://shiny.rstudio.com) is a web application framework for R. It is designed for fully interactive visualizations.

+Shiny is intended to easily deploy web apps based on R analysis.
+No web development skills are required

 #MODEL